basaranbaran/LanPilot/README.md

 - 🖱️ **Aspect Ratio Mapping:** The most challenging part of the project.
 Mathematically calculates the aspect ratio difference between your phone and monitor to ensure pixel-perfect clicking accuracy.
 This ensures that when you tap on your phone screen, the click lands exactly where you intended on your PC screen, regardless of screen size differences.

-- ⚡ **Low Latency (Düşük Gecikme):** Optimized for instant reactions, fast enough even for time-sensitive tasks like gaming champion selection.
+- ⚡ **Low Latency:** Optimized for instant reactions, fast enough even for time-sensitive tasks like gaming champion selection.
 Uses `mss` library for high-performance screen capture and MJPEG streaming.

 - 📱 **PWA Support:** Works like a native app on your phone.
 Add it to your home screen for quick access.